Written By: Devin Golden

 Cell Behavior

-The behavior of a biphasic diagnosis is dependent on the ratio of cells.
-A mesothelioma with more sarcomatoid cells will spread quicker than a mesothelioma with more epithelioid cells.
+The behavior of biphasic mesothelioma is dependent on the ratio of epithelioid cells to sarcomatoid cells.
+Epithelioid cells grow quickly, but the cells stick to each other and spread slowly, while sarcomatoid cells multiply rapidly through nearby tissues.
+A mesothelioma tumor with more sarcomatoid cells will spread quicker than a mesothelioma tumor with more epithelioid cells.

 Biphasic Mesothelioma Symptoms